reflectivity/file_format/specification.md

 This part might be expanded by defined entries, which are understood by data analysis software.

 ```
-#      corrections:          list of free text to inform user about the performed stepts (in order of application)
+#      corrections:          list of free text to inform user about the performed steps (in order of application)
 #         - footprint
 #         - background
 #         - polarisation